dfjdejulio/TV-Site-Viewer/README.md

 sets of static TVML and asset files.
 The idea is, you create an "index.tvml", and put everything it links to or references in the same basic area, point this app at that area, and you're off and running.

+## TODO

+* Add native utility functions to TVJS for asset loading and NSLog logging.
+(What else)

+* Add support for a "video" tag for embedding videos like images.